 If you need the assistance of a seasoned mortgage professional, Sammamish Mortgage can help.
 We are a local, family-owned company based in Bellevue, Washington.
 We serve the entire state, as well as the broader Pacific Northwest region that includes Washington, Colorado, and Oregon.
-We offer a wide variety of mortgage programs and products with flexible qualification criteria.
+We offer a wide variety of mortgage programs and products with flexible qualification criteria since 1992.
 Please contact us if you have mortgage-related questions.

 Analysts discuss the current housing market, builder confidence, home sales, and other pertinent economic news.
 The latest mortgage rates and jobless claims were also highlighted.

 Are you thinking of buying or selling soon?
 If so, do you know what kind of market you’re in, or how to tell the difference between a buyer’s and a seller’s market?
 This article will help explain.